-Central Processing Unit is an electronic component inside the computer that handles and processes all instructions it receives from hardware and software running on the computer.
+The Central Processing Unit (CPU) is an electronic component inside the computer that handles and processes all instructions it receives from hardware and software running on the computer.
 It is the combination of two parts ALU & CU.
 It is also called a processor.

 CPU is mounted on the motherboard.
 It carries out most of the work of a computer.
-Data comes from RAM and other units such as keyboards and drives pass through CPU continually.
+Data comes from RAM and other units such as keyboards and drives that pass through the CPU continually.
 CPU processes the data and sends it back to RAM and also to other units.

 CPU continually receives instructions to execute.
 Each instruction tells the CPU to process data.
-Furthermore, CPU performs all operations on data according to the given instructions.
+Furthermore, the CPU performs all operations on data according to the given instructions.
 It executes instructions and tells other parts of the computer what to do.
 Most of the work consists of calculations and data transfer.

 Types of CPU

 There are two main types of central processing units that are dual-core processors and quad-core processors.
 A CPU that has two joint processors is called a dual-core processor and the CPU that is the combination of four processors joint together is called a quad-core processor.

 Central Processing Unit performs the following four functions:

 - Fetch: Instruction fetch is a process of getting instruction from the memory to execute it.
 This process is performed by the control unit.

 - Interpret Instruction: Interpret instructions is a process to examine the nature of the instruction to determine what further operation should be taken.
 If any operation is needed, it should be carried out before the execution of that instruction.